Sorensen Clinic

 Another application of microsurgery is the reconstruction of missing tissue (tissue defects) by transferring tissue from one region of the body to another, a process known as ‘free tissue transfer’.
 A donor area with abundant suitable tissue is selected, from which tissue is removed and transferred to the reconstruction site.
 Blood vessels are then re-connected, establishing blood flow and allowing the tissue to fully integrate within the new location.
 These sophisticated techniques enable the reconstruction of almost any tissue in the body.

-At the Sorensen Clinic, we have extensive experience performing microsurgery, having conducted research, published and taught in this field.
-We use microsurgery most frequently for facial reconstructions, particularly in cases of facial palsy where we can restore both nerve and muscle function.
-When required, we also use microsurgery to restore facial soft-tissue defects which cannot be reconstructed using transfer of local tissue.
+Dr Sorensen has extensive experience performing microsurgery, having conducted research, published and taught in this field.
+He uses microsurgery most frequently for facial reconstructions, particularly in cases of facial palsy where he can restore both nerve and muscle function.
+When required, microsurgery is also used to restore soft-tissue defects which cannot be reconstructed using transfer of local tissue.

-Our expertise in microsurgery has refined our approach to surgery and tissue handling in general.
-Extensive work in this precise and specialised field complements our attention to detail – including the use of a range of fine optical instruments, endoscopes and fibre lights.
-As a consequence, we have found we are able to provide better safety, quicker recovery, smaller scars, and more natural-looking results in all our work.
+His expertise in microsurgery has refined his approach to surgery and tissue handling in general.
+Extensive work in this precise and specialised field complements his attention to detail, including the use of a range of fine optical instruments, endoscopes and fiber lights.
+As a consequence, he is able to provide better safety, quicker recovery, smaller scars, and more natural-looking results in all his work.